vxnuaj/NEOCORTEX/Neurons/Mathematics/Euclidean Distance.md

-The euclidean norm is a measure of the shortest length (magnitude) of a vector from the origin in a euclidean space.
+The euclidean distance is a measure of the magnitude of a vector from the origin in a euclidean space.

 It's defined as $|| \vec{x}|| = \sqrt{\sum_i x_i^2} = \sqrt{x_1^2 + x_1^2 + ... x_n^2 }$